rpldy/react-uploady/CONTRIBUTING.md

 $ pnpm test
 ```

-this will run flow, lint, vitest
+this will run flow, lint, vitest, (TS) type-check

 each one of these has a corresponding script to run separately.